How to Make a Chinese Name: A Step-by-Step Guide

 A Chinese name is more than just a label,and it’s a gateway to understanding Chinese culture and building connections.
 For language learners, having a Chinese name makes interactions more authentic, whether in a classroom, online, or with native speakers.
 Many students in programs like WuKong Chinese find that adopting a Chinese name deepens their engagement with the language, as it becomes a personal link to the words and sounds they’re studying.

-Understanding the Structure of Chinese Names
+What is the Structure of Chinese Names?

 Learn authentic Chinese from those who live and breathe the culture.